-RESOLVED, as it is hereby resolved, that the Stockholders of the Corporation authorize the Board of Directors to appoint the External Auditors for 2022."
+RESOLVED, AS IT IS HEREBY RESOLVED, that the Stockholders of the Corporation appoint SyCip Gorres Velayo & Co. as the External Auditors for 2022."

 7. Election of Directors (including Independent Directors).
-For 2021, the candidates for the Board of Directors are the following:
+For 2022, the candidates for the Board of Directors are the following: